-2. No

-3. Not sure
+2. 3.
+No Not sure 26a.
+If 26a.

-26a.
 If yes, please indicate which database software can be modified, and why?
 26b.
-If no or not sure, please explain the reason for your answer below:

-PART E: SUGGESTIONS FOR IMPROVEMENTS OF THE CURRENT ZD DATA MANAGEMENT SYSTEMS

-27. If there are several options to integrate data on ZD in wildlife and human populations below, which option do you prefer?
+If 26b.
+If no or not sure, please explain the reason for your answer below: PART E: SUGGESTIONS FOR IMPROVEMENTS OF THE CURRENT ZD DATA MANAGEMENT SYSTEMS 27.
+If there are several options to integrate data on ZD in wildlife and human populations below, which option do you prefer?
 And why?

-- 1. Modify the current database software;

-- 2. Create a new digital platform that can integrate both data of ZD in wildlife animals and human populations.
+1. 2.
+3. Modify the current database software; Create a new digital platform that can integrate both Other (please specify): th data of ZD in wildlife animals and human populations.
+Reason s for your answer:

-- 3. Other (please specify): .....

-Reasons for your answer: